 Digital ecosystems – unpacking the evolution of business schools

 Abstract

+Business schools have witnessed a steady decline in their quest for global relevance.
+The diminishing returns from business schools have been highly publicized.
+The future of business schools is arguably murky, unless rapid disruption and innovation help to equip their graduates with market -ready skills.
+Therefore, this study argues for the need for business schools to innovate.

-Business schools have become a key component of higher education globally.
-Masters in business administration is a sought-after qualification, globally, delivering skills and workplace promotional prospects.
+Despite this advertised decline, a master's in business administration remains a sought-after qualification, globally, delivering skills and workplace promotional prospects.
 The business schools landscape is status orientated with a few accreditation bodies guiding global standards.
 Curriculum contemporizing and diversification for optimal teaching and research is key to preparing future business leaders.
 With the onset of digital, business schools are always monitoring, adjusting and redesigning teaching portfolios.
 Academic skills, supply and demand together with student skills readiness, infrastructure readiness and business schools process maturity are key considerations for success.
 Systems thinking provides an inclusive and comprehensive view of business schools portfolio.
 Big data, analytics and Artificial Intelligence are also key contemporary tools that can provide insights into business schools operations and evolution.
 This research adopts systems thinking to define all aspects of business schools operation, infuses AI based global searches, extracting time series based big data sets, and adopts AI to further analysis and develop a digital engine for business schools operations

 Introduction